Basement Renovation Guide: From Planning to Perfect Finish

 3. Plan the Layout

 A functional layout is key to a successful renovation.
 Consider how people will move through the space and how each area will be used.
 Will you need soundproofing for a theater room?
 Plumbing for a bathroom or kitchenette?
+Do you have family members on a wheelchair?
+These factors, among others, should dictate your layout rather than arbitrary design choices.

 Popular basement additions include: